4Dager/vSlam-Spherical/README.md

 CPU i7 + Ubuntu 16.04 with gcc version 5.4.0

-Please follow the guide README.md to install the package on above platform.
+Please follow the guidence following to install the package on above platform.

 ```